jelastic-jps/gitlab/README.md

-# gitlab
+# GitLab DevOps Pack
-GitLab DevOps Package for Containers
+Automating CI/CD Pipeline with GitLab and Docker Containers for Java Applications